Loaf Pan Planter with Twisted Wire Handle Video Tutorial

-I have a really fun loaf pan planter project to share with you today.
-But more than just a loaf pan project, I’m going to show you a fabulous way to make a twisted wire handle for your projects.
-My cordless drill to twist the wire to make it heavier and much prettier!
-I love this twisted wire technique and I can’t wait to use it to make more projects.
+I have a fun loaf pan planter project to share with you today.
+But more than just a loaf pan project, I will show you a fabulous way to make a twisted wire handle for your projects.
+My cordless drill twists the wire to make it heavier and much prettier!
+I love this winding wire technique and can’t wait to use it for more projects.

-I bought these thrift store items a YEAR ago at my local Vendors’ Village.
-Do you save hoard stuff for so long and almost forget about it?
+I bought these thrift store items a year ago at my local Vendors’ Village.
+Do you hoard stuff for so long that you almost forget about it?

 How to make a Loaf Pan Planter